Matrix Decomposition-Based Approach to Estimate the STARTS Model: Simulation

 \subsubsection{Correlations among estimates}

-Figure~4 presents the correlations of parameter estimates across method pairs, restricted to cases in which admissible solutions were obtained for all methods.
-Because the correlations between ML and CML exceeded 0.999 under all conditions, results for method pairs involving CML are omitted.
+Figure~5 presents the correlations of parameter estimates across method pairs when $\beta=0.3$, restricted to cases in which admissible solutions were obtained for all methods.
+Because the correlations between ML and CML exceeded 0.90 in many parameters, results for method pairs involving CML are omitted.

-Overall, TS-MDFA exhibited high correlations with ML, exceeding 0.90 for many conditions and parameters.
-This finding is consistent with prior research, such as Adachi et al. (2019), which showed that TS-MDFA yields results that are empirically very similar to ML estimates.
-In contrast, ULS generally showed lower correlations with the other methods.
+Overall, TS-MDFA exhibited higher correlations with Bayesian estimation and ULS, particularly as $T$ increased, with the correlations exceeding 0.80 or even 0.90 for each parameter.
+Compared with the correlations for these method pairs, ML tended to show lower correlations with Bayesian estimation and TS-MDFA on average, particularly when $N$ or $T$ was large.
+A similar pattern was observed when $\beta=0.5$ (see Figure~S13 in the Online Supplemental Material).

-Although the Bayesian estimation exhibited higher correlations with TS-MDFA and ML, correlations below 0.8 were observed for some parameters, particularly under the condition $T = 4$.
-Because the number of cases in which admissible solutions were obtained for all methods was limited under this condition, these results should be interpreted with caution; nevertheless, when examined by parameter type, the correlations concerning $\beta$ tended to be lower.
-As $T$ increased, TS-MDFA exhibited correlations with the Bayesian approach that were comparable to those with ML; however, on average, these correlations remained lower than those with ML, indicating that TS-MDFA produces estimates that differ somewhat from those obtained via the Bayesian estimation, which incorporates prior distributions.
+This finding is not consistent with previous research, such as Adachi et al. (2019), who showed that MDFA produces estimates that are empirically very similar to those obtained using ML.
+We therefore examined the estimates from each replication more closely.
+Although these replications were not classified as yielding improper solutions, a small proportion of them (approximately 5\%) included variance parameter estimates from ML that were somewhat extremely underestimated or overestimated, presumably because of instability in the estimation.
+After excluding these replications, the correlations between ML and TS-MDFA exceeded 0.90 in each parameter.
+Thus, the observed discrepancies between these methods appear to be attributable primarily to the instability of the STARTS model estimation, particularly when using ML.